-You’re selling online, so your web visitors can’t hold your products.
-Large, crystal clear pictures or videos can help, but there’s also a copywriting trick to increase desire: let your reader imagine what it would be like to own your product.
+You’re selling things online, so your web visitors can’t hold your products.
+Large, crystal-clear pictures or videos can help, but there’s also a copywriting trick to increase desire: let your reader imagine what it would be like to own your product.

 6. Cut through rational barriers with mini-stories

 Including mini-stories in your product descriptions lowers rational barriers against persuasion techniques.
 In other words, we forget we’re being sold to.